isbm/berrymill/README.md

 ### Configuration Management

-Unline plain KIWI, which keeps configuration in a straight-forward fashion, Berrymill is also handling the Configuration Management in a framework style.
+Unlike plain KIWI, which keeps configuration in a straight-forward fashion, Berrymill is also handling the Configuration Management in a framework style.